lipsanen/DemoSplicer/README.md

 # TODO
 Portal 2 support

-Fix the audio(allow sound to play through demo transitions while removing duplicate sounds from the following demo)

 Fix issue with headers occasionally being read incorrectly

 Write correct information into the header file instead of just copying it from the first demo